Signature of 2HDM at Higgs Factories: Numerical results and discussions

-which is to describe the contribution of new physics compared with the results of the SM but the real emission is not taken into account.
-Obviously, the pure contribution of the SM is subtracted in this quantity, but the interferences between the new physics and the SM are counted.
+which describes the contribution of new physics compared with the results of the SM.
+We have discussed before that $\delta^{1,QED}$ are exactly same in both the SM and 2HDM, thus $\Delta^{weak}$ is enough to show the differences.
+Obviously, in this formula, the pure contribution of the SM is subtracted, while the contribution of new physics and the interference terms between the new physics and the SM are counted.

-In Fig. (\ref{fig1:weakthdm3}), the benchmark points BP1-h and BP2-h are considered.
-In Fig. (\ref{t13}), there is a bump near the 380 GeV or so, which is due to the contribution of charged Higgs bosons.
-In Fig. (\ref{t23}), there is a little bump near the 350 GeV, which is due to the contribution of interference of the SM and the new physics.
-For BP2-h, the contribution of Higgs sector is almost constant and does not change with collision energy.

-In Fig. (\ref{fig2:weakthdm4}), the bench mark points BP1-H and BP2-H are considered.
-In Fig. (\ref{t34}), there is a bump near the 270 GeV or so, which is due to the contribution of charged Higgs bosons.
-In Fig. (\ref{t44}), there are a little bump near the 350 GeV, which is due to the contribution of interference of the SM and the new physics.
-The change of $\lambda_5$ can change $\Delta^{EW}$ a few percent.
-Furthermore, there is a little dip near 730 GeV or so, which is due to the contribution of $H-A$ via the diagram $s_{12}$ and $s_{19}$ in Fig. (\ref{fig:self}).
-For BP2-H, the contribution of Higgs sector is almost constant and does not change with collision energy.